UCBX-2024-Team-Wombat/Final-Project/README.md

 # Skill Share Hub

 ## Description
 Welcome to the Skill Share Hub.
 This application allows a user to exchange skills with another.
 For example, a user who wants to learn how to play the piano can offer one of their skills (riding a bike) in exchange.
-The goal of this application is to promote mutual learning, community interacrtion and skill growth without having to pay for it.
+The goal of this application is to promote mutual learning, community interaction and skill growth without having to pay for it.

 ## User Story
 - As a user who wants to learn new skills,